Go Back Email Link

 Frosting:

-• Beat the cream cheese with the icing sugar and retained blackberry sauce, until nice and smooth.
+• Beat the cream cheese with the icing sugar and reserved blackberry sauce until smooth.

 Assembly:

-• Keeping the cake in the pan, pour over the blackberry sauce, pushing some down into the holes.
-Then, spread evenly over the cake.
-Leave in the fridge for around 30 minutes.
+• Pour the blackberry sauce over the cake, pressing some down into the holes, then spread the remaining sauce evenly over the top.
+Refrigerate for about 30 minutes.

 Notes